PBSW/SSD-Compulsory-Password-Manager/README.md

 Ideally, the system should also require stronger master passwords for the password vault, as well a 2-factor authentication.

-As mentioned elsewhere, the pre-hashed password in the frontend should ideally have been salted in some manner, and perhaps even have utilized a stronger encryption algorithm such a Bcrypt.
+As mentioned elsewhere, the pre-hashed password in the frontend could be improved had a  stronger encryption algorithm such a Bcrypt been utilized.

 Although the solution is completely dockerized, it still uilizes a SQLite database, which is suboptimal for security as it provides no access-control mechanisms.
 While perfectly fine for development environments, an SQL Server instance should be spun up with non-default credentials to further reduce the risk of insider threats.

 While key handling is done somewhat correctly with Hashicorp Vault, the current implementation will only fetch keys once at application startup, and then have them stored in memory as cleartext.
 This is still not entirely ideal on two fronts:
 1. The keys are still stored within memory, when they might have been more secure if they were only fetched as needed.
 This would however require continously unsealing, authenticating, fetching, and sealing with Vault, in which it could likely still be extracted from memory with the right timing.
 2. The current implementation does not support key rotation, neither in downtime nor runtime.
 Runtime key-rotation would be vital in a production environment to further protect against any insider threats that may attempt to steal the current key.

 Another consequence of having it dockerized is that HTTPS is not available the same way on a Release build as a Development build on the backend.
 As such communication occurs over HTTP rather than HTTPS which is not ideal.
 This can be mitigated by using a reverse proxy in front of the backend, with a valid certificate attached.